Judiciary GOP: Democrats Wasting ‘Limited’ Committee Time on ‘Face-Saving’ Mueller Project

 “The Democrats’ greatest folly was using limited Committee time and resources in a face-saving project, believing they could uncover material that the Special Counsel investigation had missed,” the memo stated.

 McGahn had also been questioned multiple times during special counsel Robert Mueller’s probe on Russia collusion, and Democrats viewed McGahn as a key witness in the matter.
-McGahn’s Friday testimony, long sought by congressional Democrats, came as a result of an agreement they reached with President Joe Biden’s Justice Department.
+McGahn’s Friday testimony, long sought after by congressional Democrats, came as a result of an agreement they reached with President Joe Biden’s Justice Department.

-Two years’ worth of litigation occurred over if the nature of McGahn’s relationship with former President Donald Trump, who was McGahn’s client, made the attorney immune from congressional testimony.
+Two years’ worth of litigation occurred over whether the nature of McGahn’s relationship with former President Donald Trump, who was McGahn’s client, made the attorney immune from congressional testimony.
 Ultimately the agreement allowed for the testimony to occur but restricted it to a private interview and only allowed questions on topics already covered in the Mueller report.

 After the transcription of the testimony was released on Wednesday, committee chairman Rep. Jerry Nadler (D-NY) conveyed satisfaction with the findings in a statement.
 “Mr. McGahn provided the Committee with substantial new information,” he said, “including firsthand accounts of President Trump’s increasingly out of control behavior, and insight into concerns that the former President’s conduct could expose both Trump and McGahn to criminal liability.”